 - Audit Documentation and Audit Evidence covering SA 220 and 230.

-Presentation of answer in Audit covers a good marks.
+Presentation of answers in Audit covers good marks.
 Always write your answer in points or short para.
-Underline the important or key words.
+Underline the important keywords.

 Study Plan for Enterprise Information System and Strategic Management

 This subject is equally divided into two sections one is Information Technology (IT) and the other one is Strategic Management (SM).
 SM is considered as scoring and easy while IT is difficult to learn and retain.